QAInsights/LoadRunner-to-JMeter-Correlation-Rules-Converter/README.md

 ![20-Repo-Manage](/assets/20-Repo-Manager.jpg)

-* If all is well, you will get below success message.
+* If all is well, you will get the below success message.

 ![30-Repo-Success](/assets/30-Repo-Success.jpg)